richarddahl/uno/idomatic_uno.md

 - Use X | None not Optional[X]
 - Use X | Y | Z not Union[X, Y, Z]
 - Use X | Y | Z | None not Optional[X | Y | Z]
-- Use pydantic 2 for data validation
+- Use pydantic 2 and its built-in validators or @model_validator or @field_validator for data validation
+- Use pydantic 2 and its built-in serializers or @model_serializer or @field_serializer for data serialization
-- Use modern implementations of library, with NO deprecation warnings triggered
+- Use modern implementations of library, with NO deprecation warnings
 - Use python 3.13
 - Use black and ruff for formatting and linting
 - Use mypy for type checking